 What Affects the Cost to Replace an iPhone Battery?

-Understanding these factors helps users decide whether it is worth replacing the battery or upgrading to a new iPhone.
+Knowing these factors helps users choose between replacing the battery or upgrading to a new iPhone.

 Battery Type (Original vs OEM vs High-Capacity)